lovenets/CS-notebook/leetcode/Top Interview Questions.md

 **Recap**

 So what can a hash table do for us?
-Store useful temporary values/results and save our time.
+Store useful temporary values/results to save our time.

 ## [380.
 Insert Delete GetRandom O(1)](<https://leetcode.com/problems/insert-delete-getrandom-o1/>)